willy850329/6bits-RDAC/README.md

 # 6bits-RDAC
-6 bits-RDAC
+Designing and simulating a 6 bits-RDAC circuit.
-Please refer to the pdf file
+For the details, please refer to the pdf file.